-Appointed 26 May 2016 Most recently elected by shareholders: 20 October 2016 Board Committees: Audit & Risk Committee (Chair), People & Culture Committee Melanie has extensive experience in corporate finance, strategy and innovation and investments both in executive and non-executive roles.
+Board Committees: Audit & Risk Committee (Chair), People & Culture Committee

+Melanie has extensive experience in corporate finance, strategy and innovation and investments both in executive and non-executive roles.
 She has worked in sectors including accounting and finance, infrastructure, property investment management, and retail services (including tourism and start-up ventures).
-She has held executive roles as CEO of NRMA Investments (and head of strategy and innovation), CEO of a financial services start up and director of Deutsche Bank, having previously been in corporate finance at Bankers Trust and Westpac.
-In her role as Chair of the Audit & Risk Committee, Melanie applies her extensive skills and experience in financial reporting and risk mangement matters.
+She has held executive roles as CEO of NRMA Investments (and head of strategy and innovation), CEO of a financial services start-up and director of Deutsche Bank, having previously been in corporate finance at Bankers Trust and Westpac.

+In her role as Chair of the Audit & Risk Committee, Melanie applies her extensive skills and experience in financial reporting and risk management matters.
 In addition to her broad finance, strategic and commercial skills, Melanie brings valuable governance experience from her roles as a director of Challenger, Paypal Australia, QBE Insurance (AusPac) and Chief Executive Women and from her former positions as a director of Mantra, Pepper Group and Ardent Leisure.
-Melanie previously chaired the audit and risk commitee at Mantra and was a member of the audit committee at Pepper Group.
-She currently chairs the risk committee and is a member of the audit committee at PayPal Australia. ompany Secretary Appointed 7 September 2015 Tony Hudson has over 25 years' experience in senior legal and governance roles.
-Tony was General Counsel and Company Secretary at ConnectEast from 2005 until 2015.
-Before that, Tony was a partner of Blake Dawson Waldron (now Ashurst Australia), working in the firm's Melbourne office and from 1993 until 2000 in its Jakarta associated
+Melanie previously chaired the audit and risk committee at Mantra and was a member of the audit committee at Pepper Group.
+She currently chairs the risk committee and is a member of the audit committee at Challenger, and chairs the audit committee and people and culture committee at PayPal Australia.